-NHS England has produced a practical toolkit for mental health trusts and commissioners, designed to help them improve the physical health of patients with serious mental illness.
+NHS England has produced a practical toolkit (PDF, 889KB) for mental health trusts and commissioners, designed to help them improve the physical health of patients with serious mental illness.
 The toolkit looks at different approaches to implementing the Lester screening tool.

-30 June 2017 by Postive Practice The physical health template for Severely Mentally Ill (SMI) patients was developed in Bradford by Primary and Secondary Care with academic and data quality support.
+Improving Physical Health for people experiencing Serious Mental Illness (SMI) – Bradford is a physical health template developed by Primary and Secondary Care with academic and data quality support.
 It provides a systematic way to record all necessary cardiometabolic metrics as well as a host of other information relating to screening.
 It could be seen as the practical way to deliver the Lester tool, which has been incorporated into the template with the help of NHSIQ.